True and perpetual Eucharistic revival

 • Share a testimony on how the Eucharist and adoration have touched your life.

 • Evangelize and catechize – be a Eucharistic missionary by assisting at, and inviting others to, Mass and Eucharistic adoration and through faithful catechesis on the Eucharist.
+If you are clergy, preach Eucharistic sermons!
 Witness and share your faith and love for Jesus in Most Blessed Sacrament.
 Let those around you, including non-Catholics who may decide to become Catholic, and the world know that Jesus is waiting and longing for them at the altar!
 Nourish your soul and other souls with faithful catechesis on the Eucharist.
 Know that the Holy Eucharist is Jesus, who is God – we were made to know, love and serve God now on earth, so that we can be happy with Him forever in Heaven.
 Help others to grow in faith.
 Fellowship and make friends with others in your parish and centre your lives on Jesus to build up your Eucharistic community.
 Invite at least one person (and more) who is away from the Sacraments to a return.
+Promote devotion to the Eucharist in schools.

 • Reverence and respect the Most Holy Eucharist in word, deed and by your example.
 Proper care of particles of the Eucharist must be taken.
 Respect should be given for Jesus and the most Holy Sacrifice of the Mass/Divine Liturgy.
 Appropriate silence, which is vital for prayer and listening to God vs. distracting chatter, should be observed.
 Promote a return to practices of reverence.